jblindsay/whitebox-tools/README.md

 ## Installation

 *WhiteboxTools* is a stand-alone executable command-line program with no actual installation.
 Pre-compiled binaries can be downloaded from the [Geomorphometry and Hydrogeomatics Research Group](http://www.uoguelph.ca/~hydrogeo/software.shtml#WhiteboxTools) software web site for various supported operating systems.
 It is likely that *WhiteboxTools* will work on a wider variety of operating systems and architectures.
 If you do not find your operating system/architecture in the list of available *WhiteboxTool* binaries, then compilation from source code will be necessary.

-To compile the latest development version of *WhiteboxTools* from source files, ensure that the latest stable version of the [Rust programming language](https://www.rust-lang.org) compiler is installed on your machine.
-Fork the *WhiteboxTools* GitHub repository and then run the *build.py* Python script.
-To run the build script, type the following command into a terminal, after having changed the terminal working directory to the *WhiteboxTools* folder:
+WhiteboxTools can be compiled from the source code with the following steps:

+1. install the Rust compiler; Rustup is recommended for this purpose.
+Further instruction can be found at this link.

+2. Download the Whitebox GAT source code.
+Note: WhiteboxTools is currently housed as a sub-repository of the main Whitebox GAT repo.
+To download the code, click the green Clone or download button on the GitHub repository site.

+3. Decompress the zipped download file.

+4. Open a terminal (command prompt) window and change the working directory to the whitebox_tools sub-folder, which is contained within the decompressed downloaded Whitebox GAT folder:

 ```
->> python build.py
+>> cd /path/to/folder/whitebox_tools/
 ```

-Or, using Rust's Cargo build tool directly:
+5. Finally, use the rust package manager Cargo, which will be installed along with Rust, to compile the executable:

 ```
 >> cargo build --release
 ```

-Compilation can take several minutes.
-The whitebox-tools.exe executable file will be located within the ```/target/release/``` folder.
+Depending on your system, the compilation may take several minutes.
+When completed, the compiled binary executable file will be contained within the *whitebox_tools/target/release/ folder*.
+Type *./whitebox_tools --help* at the command prompt (after cd'ing to the containing folder) for information on how to run the executable from the terminal.

 Be sure to follow the instructions for installing Rust carefully.
 In particular, if you are installing on MS Windows, you must have a linker installed prior to installing the Rust compiler (rustc).
 The Rust webpage recommends either the **MS Visual C++ 2015 Build Tools** or the GNU equivalent and offers details for each installation approach.
 You should also consider using **RustUp** to install the Rust compiler.
-Ultimately, you should not have to interact with Rust directly, but rather the build script will do this for you.

 ## Usage